dahromy/site-vault/README.md

 # SiteVault

 SiteVault is a powerful and user-friendly tool for backing up and transferring website projects.
-It supports both Apache and Nginx configurations, making it versatile for various web server setups.
+It supports Apache configurations, making it versatile for various web server setups.

 ## Features

-- Automatic detection of Apache and Nginx site configurations
+- Automatic detection of Apache site configurations
 - Interactive project selection with autocomplete functionality
 - Easy backup creation with timestamp
 - Option to transfer backups to remote servers